eclipse-cdt/cdt-new-managedbuild-prototype/README.md

 ## Overall Aims
 * Replace existing Managed Build in CDT with new simple framework providing GUI managing of build settings
 * Allow use from outside CDT, both in CI & new editors such as Eclipse Theia & VS Code
-* Allow more extensibility to support multiple build systems & toolchains
+* Allow more extensibility to support multiple external build systems & toolchains

-More information can be found in [Outline](docs/outline.md)
+* Simplify CDT implementation to ensure maintainability More information can be found in [Outline](docs/outline.md)

 ## Outline Design